An Information Theory-inspired Strategy for Automatic Network Pruning: Introduction

 In this paper, we propose an information theory-inspired pruning (ITPruner) strategy that does not need the aforementioned iterative training and search process, which is simple and straightforward.
 Specifically, we first introduce the normalized Hilbert-Schmidt Independence Criterion (nHSIC) on network activations as an accurate and robust layer-wise importance indicator.
 Such importance is then combined with the constraint to convert the architecture search problem to a linear programming problem with bounded variables.
 In this way, we obtain the optimal architecture by solving the linear programming problem, which only takes a few seconds on a single CPU and GPU.

 Our method is motivated by the information bottleneck (IB) theory \cite{tishby99information}.
-That is, for each network layer we should minimize the information between the layer activation and input.
-We generalize such a principle to different layers for automatic network pruning, \emph{i.e., a layer correlated to other layers is less important.} In other words, we build a connection between network redundancy and information theory.
+That is, for each network layer, we {theoretically prove that one} should minimize the information between the layer activation and input {for a better generalization}.
+We generalize such a principle to different layers for {automated} network pruning, \emph{i.e., a layer correlated to other layers is less important.} In other words, we build a connection between network redundancy and information theory.
 However, calculating the mutual information among the intractable distribution of the layer activation is impractical.
 We thus adopt a non-parametric kernel-based method the Hilbert-Schmidt Independence Criterion (HSIC) to characterize the statistical independence.
-In summary, our contributions are as follows: \begin{itemize} \item \textbf{Information theory on deep learning redundancy.} To our best knowledge, this is the first to build a relationship between independence and redundancy of CNN by generalizing the information bottleneck principle.
-We are also the first that apply such relationship in automatic network pruning. \footnote{Previous work \cite{dai2018compressing} also proposed to compress the network using variational information bottleneck.
-However, their metric is only applied inside a specific layer, which is not automatic and less effective.} \item \textbf{Methodology.} We propose a unified framework to automatically compress a network without any search process.
-The framework integrates HSIC importance with constraints to transform the network pruning to the convex optimization problem, which is efficient of the deployment on various devices. \item \textbf{Theoretical contributions.} Except for the potential theoretical guarantees of HSIC, we also theoretically prove the robustness of HSIC as well as the relationship between our method and mutual information.
-In particular, as proved in Sec.~\ref{sec:theo}, optimizing HSIC is equivalent to minimize the layer-wise mutual information under the gaussian modeling. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item \textbf{Information theory on deep learning redundancy.} To our best knowledge, this is the first to build a relationship between {mutual information} and the redundancy of CNN by generalizing the information bottleneck principle. {Specifically, we provide rigorous proof to show that minimizing layer-wise mutual information will lead to a better generalization.} We are also the first that applies such {a} relationship in {automated} network pruning. \footnote{Previous work \cite{dai2018compressing} also proposed to compress the network using the variational information bottleneck.
+However, their metric is only applied inside a specific layer, which is not {automated} and less effective.} \item \textbf{Methodology.} We propose a unified framework to automatically compress a network without any search process.
+The framework integrates HSIC importance with constraints to transform the network pruning to the convex optimization problem, which is efficient for deployment on various devices. \item \textbf{Theoretical contributions.} Except for the theoretical guarantees in {information bottleneck}, we also theoretically prove the robustness of HSIC as well as the relationship between our method and mutual information.
+In particular, as proved in Sec.~\ref{sec:theo}, optimizing HSIC is equivalent to {minimizing} the layer-wise mutual information under the gaussian modeling. \end{itemize}